 Storage Store lemons on the counter for up to a week and in the refrigerator for up to a month.
 Whole lemons are easier to juice at room temperature.
 (Another trick is to warm them in a microwave for 10 seconds.)
 To make the most of peak-season lemon flavor and specialty varieties, freeze lemon juice and zest for future use.

 Mangoes can be found year-round, but the widest selection of varieties is available during the spring months.
 They blend up into sweet, thick purées that can be turned into luscious desserts like Mango-Lime Tart and Easy Vegan Mango Ice Cream.
+For more info on different types of mangoes, check out our complete guide.

 Selection Avoid over-ripe fruit that feels soft and/or has lots of freckles or large black spots on the skin.
 Unripe mangoes will ripen at room temperature, like avocados.